 3. Clear the surface clutter

-The next step of decluttering your bedroom is tackling the surface clutter.
+The next step in decluttering your bedroom is tackling the surface clutter.

 Flat surfaces tend to become clutter magnets, and things can quickly and easily pile up.
 Clear the clutter from the surfaces stuff tends to pile up on – nightstands, dressers, shelves, and even the floor!